mbalsamo2/best_dog_parks/spec-js.md

  Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
   - Park has many features, rendered on park show page Use your Rails API and a form to create a resource and render the response without a page refresh.
-  - Can this be "create new feature" within park show page?
+  - Create new feature within park show page
  Translate JSON responses into js model objects.
-  - Not sure if this is being done...
- At least one of the js model objects must have at least one method added by your code to the prototype.
+  - using 'new Feature' and prototypes for formatting At least one of the js model objects must have at least one method added by your code to the prototype.
-  - park features uses 'formatFeatureIndex' prototype method
+  - prototype methods include 'formatFeatureIndex', 'formatFeatureShow', 'formatFeaturesIndex'

 Confirm

- You have a large number of small Git commits
+ You have a large number of small Git commits: Yes, over 70.
- Your commit messages are meaningful
+ Your commit messages are meaningful: Yes
- You made the changes in a commit that relate to the commit message You don't include changes in a commit that aren't related to the commit message
+ You made the changes in a commit that relate to the commit message: Yes You don't include changes in a commit that aren't related to the commit message: for the most part, no.